jonathanchinwei/jonathanchinwei.github.io/content/posts/diabetes-predictor.md

 draft: false
 tags: ["Python"]
 ---
 Happy Holidays!
-I recently took some time to read about medicine (a longstanding interest!) and have found ML applications in medical diagnosis / prediction really interesting.
+I recently took some time to read about medicine (a longstanding interest!) and have found ML applications in medical diagnosis/prediction really interesting.
 I'm very much a beginner to ML so much of this post is limited by a very rudimentary understanding of the subject.
 I've been watching a series of videos by [APEER]("https://www.youtube.com/@apeer_micro5558"), an image analysis company, from which I've been able to learn how to create simple deep learning models in Python.
 ML-ready data is easily accessible on sites such as [University of California Irvine's ML Repository]("https://archive.ics.uci.edu/ml/datasets.php") and [Kaggle]("https://www.kaggle.com/datasets")!

 ## About the model